hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 PyCharm is a well-known integrated development environment (IDE) for Python offered by `JetBrains <https://www.jetbrains.com/pycharm/>`_.
 We offer the PyCharm community edition (based on PyCharm modules) as a web-based app via Open OnDemand.

-VSC clusters that support the Desktop app:
+VSC clusters that support this app are:

 .. grid:: 3
     :gutter: 4